Can Cats Eat Ham?

 "A small piece or two of ham is not likely to be problematic in a healthy cat," says Renee Schmid, DVM, DABVT, DABT, a veterinarian toxicologist who works with Pet Poison Helpline.

-In fact, a nibble of ham is one way of getting a hesitant feline patient to take medication, according to Schmid.
+In fact, a nibble of ham is one way of getting a hesitant cat to take medication, according to Schmid.
 However, ham is not a part of a cat's balanced diet.
 It's high in fat and salt, and may be seasoned or cooked with ingredients that will upset a cat's digestion.
 Onions and garlic and some other seasonings are harmful to cats.

 How Much Ham Is Bad for a Cat?